huaminghuangtw/Evergreen-Notes/Permanent-Notes/The Game of Life.md

 ### 1

-[Alex Caruso](https://www.reddit.com/r/nba/comments/jraeyj/caruso_a_big_reason_guys_get_stuck_in_the_gleague/)entered the NBA’s development league after going undrafted in 2016.
+[Alex Caruso](https://www.reddit.com/r/nba/comments/jraeyj/caruso_a_big_reason_guys_get_stuck_in_the_gleague/) entered the NBA’s development league after going undrafted in 2016.
 A few years later, he was a key player leading the Los Angeles Lakers to an NBA championship.

 When asked about how he rose from undrafted nobody to this level of stardom, he said that [self-awareness](mastering-yourself-is-superpower.md) was the key: